-“What foresters try to do is conserve the forest resources and work to manage them in order to provide services to increase our standard of living,” Williams said, “What many people don’t realize is that we have more land in the United States today in forests than we had 100 or so years ago.
+“What foresters try to do is conserve the forest resources and work to manage them in order to provide services to increase our standard of living,” Williams said.
+“What many people don’t realize is that we have more land in the United States today in forests than we had 100 or so years ago.
 It’s because of forest management and the growth of forest management as a science and profession.”

-“I can’t think of anything that wouldn’t bare that out more than what we’re going through right now with the COVID pandemic.
+“I can’t think of anything that wouldn’t bear that out more than what we’re going through right now with the COVID pandemic.
 What people are realizing is just how valuable paper resources really are because they weren’t on the shelves,” Williams said.

 While the COVID pandemic has caused problems for every industry, Williams and the rest of the department have been able to maintain classes.
-Dr. Kenneth Farrish is the director of the environmental science program and is moving into his twenty-sixth year at SFA.
+Dr. Kenneth Farrish is the director of the environmental science program and is moving into his 26th year at SFA.

-“He’s a very good manager and a fun person to work with, Farrish said, “He’s got a good sense of humor and that helps with some stressful times that we’re going through right now.”
+“He’s a very good manager and a fun person to work with," Farrish said.
+“He’s got a good sense of humor, and that helps with some stressful times that we’re going through right now.”

 “I thought I’d come to SFA and enjoy this opportunity for a while, but then I’d go somewhere else.
 Twenty-eight years later, here I am,” Williams said.

 He and Farrish aren’t the only ones.
-Dr. Brian Oswald is the Joe C. Denman Distinguished Professor of Forestry at SFA and, in the 26 years he has worked here, has since become close to Williams.
+Dr. Brian Oswald is the Joe C. Denman Distinguished Professor of Forestry at SFA, and, in the 26 years he has worked here, has since become close to Williams.

 “I consider Hans my best friend here at SFA and in Nacogdoches.
 He has been a great friend, colleague and leader,” Oswald said.